Azazello1986/spotware/spotware_task.md

   Providing the possibility of planning non-working days for trading instruments

 <h2 id="2"> Description</h2>
-  We create the entity "plan of non-working days" and methods of interaction with it.
-This will allow users to plan non-working days for trading instruments and will not affect processes that are in commercial operation.
+We create the entity "Plan of non-working days" and ways to interact with it.
+We create a scheduler entity that will monitor and make changes to the trading instrument's work schedule.
+This will allow users to schedule non-working days for trading instruments and will not affect processes that are in commercial operation.

 <h2 id="3">To do</h2>